0subodh/MERN-Login-Registration/README.md

 Runs the app in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-The page will reload when you make changes, nodemon is used as development dependency
+The page will reload when you make changes, nodemon is used as development dependency.

+### Packages

+nodemon:

-## Server Scripts
+## Client Scripts

-### `npm start dev`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.